iliketurtles83/video-game-recommender-v1/README.md

 - [x] Hybrid model using the above methods
 - [ ] SVDpp instead of KNNWithZscore
 - [ ] Neural Network
+- [ ] Flask app interface tweaks
+- [ ] Visual map of game similarity
 - [ ] Flask app ready for deployment on the web

 For now, both ipynb and py files uploaded.
-The notebook files should run fine but py files were for learning and testing purposes and have not been update for a while.
+The notebook files should run fine but py files were for learning and testing purposes and have not been updated in a while.

 ## [Notebooks](notebooks)